Extreme weather: Climate change

 The IPCC Sixth Assessment Report (2021) projects progressively large increases in both the frequency (horizontal bars) and intensity (vertical bars) of extreme weather events, for increasing degrees of global warming—including more than a 5 °C increase in extreme heat events for a 4 °C global average temperature increase.

 Climate Central's review of climate attribution studies covered almost 750 extreme weather events and trends, of various event types.
 The review found that climate change made almost all studied event types substantially more likely or more severe—with cold/snow/ice events being the exception.

+Analyzing >250 US cities, all but two experienced fewer freezing days in 2025 than in 1956.
+In 2025, on average, freezing days began 11 days later and ended 26 days earlier.

 Some studies assert a connection between rapidly warming arctic temperatures and thus a vanishing cryosphere to extreme weather in mid-latitudes.
 In a study published in Nature in 2019, scientists used several simulations to determine that the melting of ice sheets in Greenland and Antarctica could affect overall sea level and sea temperature.
 Other models have shown that modern temperature rise and the subsequent addition of meltwater to the ocean could lead to a disruption of the thermohaline circulation, which is responsible for the movement of seawater and distribution of heat around the globe.
 A collapse of this circulation in the northern hemisphere could lead to an increase in extreme temperatures in Europe, as well as more frequent storms by throwing off natural climate variability and conditions.
 Thus, as increasing temperatures cause glaciers to melt, mid-latitudes could experience shifts in weather patterns or temperatures.